Deelen Air Base: History

 There was less need for the air base after the end of the Cold War and in 1995 the base was closed.
 The top layer of the runway was removed making it no longer suitable for landings by heavy aircraft.
 Its designation was downgraded to Military Aviation Site Deelen (Dutch: Militair Luchtvaart Terrein Deelen).
 However, it has remained in use as a military site for helicopter training and for that reason is frequently visited by various military helicopters, such as the Boeing AH-64 Apache, Boeing CH-47 Chinook and Eurocopter AS532 Cougar.
 None of these helicopters are based at Deelen, the base is only fully operational when exercises take place.
 The closure of Soesterberg Air Base resulted in more helicopter movements at Gilze-Rijen Air Base, and in order to reduce traffic there it was decided to use Deelen more often as a training site.
 To facilitate this it was decided to resurface part of the runway and to create a slope for helicopters to practice sloped landings on.
 The increased importance of Deelen resulted in it once again receiving the designation of Air Base (Dutch: Vliegbasis).

+In December 2025 the Dutch government chose Deelen Air Base as location were a dirt strip will be built.
+This expansion will allow the RNLASF to perform and train tactical airlift from an unpaved runway.

 There is also glider activity on the field and very nearby there is a second aerodrome used almost exclusively by gliders, Terlet Airfield.